Home Nike Soccer California San Diego Nike Boys Soccer Camp at University of San Diego

 Assistant Men's Soccer Coach at University of San Diego

-From 2003-05, Nicholson was also the director of the Temecula/Murrieta Soccer Club and from 1998 to 2003, he acted as the Head Boy's Coach for the San Diego Surf.
-Many of the club teams at the Surf achieved Regional and State success and many of his players were placed on national teams.
+In addition to his 29 years of coaching at the collegiate level, Nicholson has extensive experience coaching club soccer.
+From 2003 to 2005, he served as the director of the Temecula/Murrieta Soccer Club and from 1998 to 2003, he was the head boy's coach for the San Diego Surf.
+Many of the club teams at the Surf achieved regional and state success and many of his players were placed on national teams.
 In 1994, he coached the Nomads Boy's Under 16 club that won a national championship.
-In addition to his tremendous wealth of coaching experience, Nicholson also spent time with the United Systems of Independent Soccer League, a men's semi-professional league.
-He played three seasons for the San Diego Top Guns from 1993-95 and guided his team to the Regional Finalists in 1994 and 1995.

 Nicholson graduated from the University of Leeds in England, where he earned a degree in Sports Science in 1989.
 He captained his soccer team to the national finals in 1989 and his team won the national championship in 1986.